 - Smartphone holder for easy photography

-– Manual and mounting hardware
+- Manual and assembly materials

-Who is this telescope for?
+Who is this telescope suitable for?

 Not suitable for: